Listen180/My-Lectures/README.md

 **This repository contains some of my lectures' slides.**

-*Please contact me if there's anything wrong or to be approved.
+*Please contact me if there's anything wrong or could be improved.
 I'll be very appreciated.*